telatin/lotus-tutorial/workshop/lotus.md

 The spreadsheet, usually referred to as _mapping file_, is the glue that links our reads to relevant information (e.g. a sample name, the treatment, ...)

-For this tutorial Lotus was already installed in the ~/lotus_pipeline/ directory.
+:bulb: For this tutorial Lotus was already installed in the ~/lotus_pipeline/ directory.
+The input dataset that we'll use first is the **diet** dataset: a set of 8 samples from mice gut microbiome, where 4 mice where fed with control diet (CD) and 4 were fed with High Fat Diet (HFD).

 ## Preparing a mapping file